Development Permits

 You may proceed only after:

-- you have received final approval of development and building permits,
+- You have received final approval of development and building permits,

-- the appeal period has expired, and
+- The appeal period has expired, and

-- all permit conditions are met.
+- All permit conditions are met.

 You must act on the development permit within 12 months from the issue date, or the permit becomes invalid.